-Page 3 of 3 - That evening, while the families went bowling, Mike and Kara headed off to Council Bluffs for the honeymoon, followed by a trip to Branson, Missouri.
+That evening, while the families went bowling, Mike and Kara headed off to Council Bluffs for the honeymoon, followed by a trip to Branson, Missouri.

 “Mike doesn’t like country music, but we did go to the Silver Dollar City,” said Kara.

 The couple settled in a Norfolk, Nebraska apartment that was so small two people could barely fit into the kitchen at the same time.

 Once Mike had his degree, the Mosers spent three years in Council Bluffs, where Mike was a youth minister at Southside Christian Church while Kara provided daycare for a local bank.

 The Mosers moved to Redwood Falls while trying to sell their house in Council Bluffs.

 “I said, ‘We’re looking for the wrong community,’” Mike said.
 Consulting a website for possible options, Redwood Falls kept popping up as an option.